Skip to content

 Quick Answers

-Often yes for the wall-cladding portion; the full discount typically requires roof, defensible space, and Zone 0 components together.
-Ask your specific insurer.
+Often yes for the wall-cladding portion.
+The full discount typically requires roof, defensible space, and Zone 0 components together, so ask your specific insurer.

-Document hardening anyway — most carriers in the differential (wraparound) market will reduce your differential premium with mitigation documentation, and re-entering the standard market depends on it.
+Document hardening anyway.
+Most carriers in the differential market will reduce your premium with mitigation documentation, and re-entering the standard market depends on it.

 We don't claim partnerships we don't have.
-We do provide documentation files homeowners use in their own insurance conversations.
+We do provide a documentation file, photos, specification, and product data, that homeowners use in their own insurance conversations.

-Cladding-side hardening is; defensible space (vegetation management within 0–100 ft) is a separate scope typically handled by landscape or fire-mitigation specialists.
-We'll point you to what's needed beyond the walls.
+Cladding-side hardening is.
+Defensible space within 0 to 100 feet is a separate scope, usually handled by landscape or fire-mitigation specialists, and we'll point you to what's needed beyond the walls.

 Free Estimate